 The map below is updated regularly.
 However, to view the very latest list of MPs' views on PR as a google sheet, click here.

-Most of the MPs' quotes are taken from their replies to letters sent by constituents.
-In many cases MPs - particularly from MPs opposing PR - replied using wholly or partly identical text, presumably provided by a central office.
-To an extent, this undermines the defense of FPTP that there is a strong, personal constituency link between an MP and the people whose concerns she is supposed to represent.
+For example, here are the standard templates many Conservatives used to respond to their constituents.
+To an extent, this undermines the argument that First Past the Post provides a strong, personal constituency link between an MP and the people whose concerns they are supposed to represent.
 By contrast, a multi-member system of proportional representation would mean that most people had a representative in their local area who shares their views and concerns - making it far more likely that a constituent could contact a representative who will properly consider any issue they wish to raise.

 Many MPs who are opposed to PR claim that it would inevitably damage the link between them and their constituents, whose interests they represent.
 In reality, there are a number of systems of PR that keep or even improve this link.
-The Additional Member System (AMS) maintains the present principle of one-MP-to-one-constituency, while using top-up lists to ensure that the share of seats a party wins matches the share of the vote the people give them.
-Systems like the Single Transferable Vote (STV) use multi-member constituencies - meaning that (for example) five MPs are elected to represent a given area.
-One advantage of this is that many more people than at present have a local representative who is sympathetic to their views who they can approach with their concerns.
+The Additional Member System (AMS) maintains the current principle of one-MP-to-one-constituency, while using top-up lists to ensure that the share of seats a party wins matches the share of the vote the people give them.
+For more examples see our voting systems page.